DrTimothyAldenDavis/SuiteSparse/README.md

 About the BLAS and LAPACK libraries
 -----------------------------------------------------------------------------

-*NOTE: Use of the Intel MKL BLAS is strongly recommended.
+NOTE: Use of the Intel MKL BLAS is strongly recommended.
 A recent OpenBLAS can result in severe performance degradation.
 The reason for this is being investigated, and this may be resolved in the near future.

+To select your BLAS/LAPACK, see the SuiteSparseBLAS.cmake in `SuiteSparse_config/cmake_modules`.

 ------------------
 SuiteSparse/README